top of page

 Identifying Common Plant Pests

-A close-up photo of green aphids infesting a plant leaf.
+A close-up image of aphids on a green plant leaf.

 lucious-gardens-plant-life II.jpeg